cakephp/docs/tl/views/helpers/form.rst

   the value provided inside ``$title``.
 Defaults to ``true``.

 * ``'escape'`` - Boolean.
-If set to ``true`` it will HTML encode the the HTML attributes generated for the button.
+If set to ``true`` it will HTML encode all the HTML attributes generated for the button.
 Defaults to ``true``.

 * ``'confirm'`` - The confirmation message to display on click.
 Defaults to ``null``.